 33 ADHD-Friendly Ways to Get Organized

 Want a clean home?
 An efficient office?
 Getting organized with adult ADHD is possible — and straightforward — thanks to organizing guru Judith Kolberg and her 33 top organization strategies for work and home.

 Getting organized is a key step toward reaching your goals.
 No secret there.
 So why do we put up with chronic disorder at home, at work, and in our personal lives?

 Judith Kolberg suggests it’s a matter of perfectionism: We’re unable to do what it takes to get even a bit more organized because we worry that we won’t become perfectly organized.
 And as Kolberg, author of Conquering Chronic Disorganization, points out, there is no such thing as perfect organization — particularly for those living with attention deficit disorder (ADHD or ADD).
 Life is capricious, and get-it-done strategies that work well today may prove useless tomorrow.

-The good news, says Kolberg, president of FileHeads Professional Organizers, is that seemingly small changes can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility — and all of us can learn how to get organized.
+The good news, says Kolberg, president of FileHeads Professional Organizers, is that seemingly small changes and ADHD organization tools can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility.

 1. Set time limits for decision-making.

 Individuals with ADHD can spend days agonizing over decisions that others make in minutes.
 Speed the process by setting a time frame or a budget cap.
 If you’re choosing a summer camp for your child, for example, set a deadline, and make the best choice you can by that date.
 If you’re deciding which new cell phone to buy, pick a price cap and ignore more costly phones.

 Always identify the most important factor to consider in making any decision, whether it’s price, convenience, aesthetics, practicality, or something else.
 Focus solely on that factor when considering your decision.

 2. Fight the tendency to over-commit.